 The video is an attempt to highlight the way that even the things that we treat as totally normal and mundane are in fact full of strangeness and wonder.

 In the video I’ve used the simple technique of mirroring something as a way of removing it from its normal context.
-Thus I’ve made something that is as familiar to us as our own hands (which are rarely outside our field of vision) look disconcertingly alien and other-worldly, like something we’ve never seen before.
-Who’d have thought that you had such things stuck on the ends of your arms?
-It’s all a bit disconcerting really.
+Thus I’ve made something that’s as ridiculously familiar to us as our hands look so ridiculously alien and disconcerting.
+Who’d have thought that you had such strange things stuck on the ends of your arms?

 This is one of my prototypes of a mirror-based artwork that I’m developing.